ScooloV/bbpedia/docs/core_rules.md

 if the player lands in an unoccupied square, they will attempt to

 land safely.
-To land safely, the thrown player must pass an Agility test, applying the following modifierrs:
+To land safely, the thrown player must pass an Agility test, applying the following modifiers:

-« If the throw was superb, there are no modifierrs. « If the throw was fumbled, apply a -1 modifierr.
+* If the throw was superb, there are no modifiers. * If the throw was fumbled, apply a -1 modifier.
-« If the throw was successful, apply a -1 modifierr. « If the throw was terrible, apply a -2 modifierr.
+* If the throw was successful, apply a -1 modifier. * If the throw was terrible, apply a -2 modifier.

-In addition, the following modifierrs may also apply:
+In addition, the following modifiers may also apply:

-« If the player is being Marked in the square they land in, apply an additional -1 modifierr per player
+* If the player is being Marked in the square they land in, apply an additional -1 modifier per player

 Marking them.